Mixtures of g-priors in Generalized Linear Models: -Priors in Generalized Linear Models

 where imaginary samples are generated from the null model $\Mnull$ and the constant $c$ is inverse of the unit information given above evaluated at the MLE of $\alpha$ under $\Mnull$.
 For the normal linear regression, $c = \sigma^2$ recovers the usual $g$-prior.

 Under large sample approximations to the likelihood, the $g$-prior in \eqref{eq:g-prior_SBH2011} permits conjugate updating, however, unlike the Gaussian case, evaluating the resulting Bayes factors that contain ratios of information matrix determinants among others can increase computational complexity, and thus negates some of the advantages that made the $g$-prior so popular in linear models.
 Classic asymptotic theory suggests that $\mathcal{I}_n(\b_\MM)$ measures the large sample precision of $\b_\MM$, while $\mathcal{J}_n(\b_\MM)$ is recommended as a more accurate measurement of the same quantity \citep{Efron_Hinkley_1978}.
-When the true model $\MT \neq \Mnull$, evaluating information matrices at the MLE $\hat{\b}_\MM$ \citep{Hansen_Yu_2003, Wang_George_2007} may better capture the large sample covariance structures of $\b_\MM$.
-This suggests that for GLMs, priors ``centered'' at the null model may lead to $g$-priors that do not adequately capture the geometry under model $\MM$, potentially leading to prior-likelihood conflict and slower rates of convergence.
+When the true model $\MT \neq \Mnull$, evaluating information matrices at the MLE $\hat{\b}_\MM$ \citep{Hansen_Yu_2003, Wang_George_2007} may better capture the large sample covariance structures of $\b_\MM$ and the local geometry under model $\MM$.
 On the other hand, using large sample approximations to imaginary data generated from $\MM$ leads to a prior distribution for $\b_\MM$ that is not centered at zero, and therefore will not satisfy the predictive matching criterion of \citet{Bayarri_etal_2012}.

-Next, we propose a $g$-prior that incorporates the local geometry at the MLE with the objective of providing a prior that satisfies the model selection desiderata, permits analytic expressions that lead to both computationally efficient algorithms under large sample approximations to likelihoods, as well as deeper understanding of their theoretical properties.
+Next, we propose a $g$-prior that incorporates the local geometry at the MLE with the objective of providing a prior that satisfies the model selection desiderata, provides analytic expressions that permit deeper understanding of their theoretical properties, and leads to computationally efficient algorithms under large sample approximations to likelihoods.